 The words from the podium fueled the excitement of the graduates and the enthusiasm of thousands of their friends and families who shouted and cheered as the students filed onto the stage to receive their degrees.

 As they stood outside waiting for the procession to file into NJPAC, Sayeh Arian and her husband Soheil Arian, described the comradery among the 54 graduating Executive MBA students.
 "It’s amazing that we did it all together,” Arian said.
 “We learned together and that made it really special."

 The Arians were married on the Great Wall of China nearly a year ago when the EMBA class went to Beijing.
 One of their instructors, Lewis Kerman, a retired Rutgers professor, officiated, and their classmates attended as guests.

-Sandra Rucker, who began the part-time MBA program in 2012, said graduation was going to allow her become more entrepreneurial.
-After graduation, she said she would join her husband in a business he has started.
+After graduation, Sandra Rucker said she would join her husband in a business he has started.

 "This took a lot of support from my family," Rucker said.
 "It means a lot to me.
 I’m a 50 plus so now I can re-invent myself."

 After the last students graduating from the Masters of Quantitative Finance received their degrees, handshakes and hugs, Sebastian Rojos, a new graduate of the Rutgers MBA program, rang the class bell.
 And with a turn of their collective tassles, the 583 students were celebrated as graduates.